Picture of Mia Hill

 As a rabbit owner, it’s important to keep an eye on your furry friend’s physical appearance.
 Molting is a natural process that all rabbits go through at some point, shedding their old fur to make way for new growth.

-The first thing you’ll notice when your rabbit is molting is an increase in shedding.
+The first thing you’ll notice when your rabbit is molting is an increase in shedding as they lose fur.
 You might find more fur than usual in their bedding or when you’re petting them.

 Furthermore, you may notice patches of thinning fur on their body as well.
 Another telltale sign is a behavior change.
 If your typically active rabbit becomes more lethargic or irritable, it might be due to discomfort caused by the molting process.